plone/plone.api/src/plone/api/docs/users.rst

     self.assertEquals(user.getProperty('email'), 'jane@plone.org')

-To set user properties when creating a new user, pass in a properties dict.
+To set the user properties when creating a new user, pass in a properties dict.

 .. code-block:: python